mco-gh/quizaic/README.md

     sudo npm install @openapitools/openapi-generator-cli -g
     ```

-1. Edit scripts/env.sh to match your environment settings.

-2. Run `./setup.sh` to deploy backend services.
+1. Run `./scripts/setup.sh` to deploy backend services.

-3. Run `./scripts/configure_auth.sh` to setup Oauth credentials and secrets
+1. Run `./scripts/configure_auth.sh` to setup OAuth credentials and secrets
    needed for users to log into the application.

 ## Verify Setup

-Connect to the URL given by the output from the previous deployment script and
+Connect to the website URL given by the output from the previous deployment script and
 verify the website looks something like this:

 <img src="website/static/website.png" height="300">